-An assessment of E. coli data from six lake sites is summarised below in Table 6 and Figure 3 with further detail provided in Appendix 1.
-Monitoring data have been assessed against the criteria in Table 9 of the NOF attribute framework, which is intended for sites that are monitored on a monthly basis, all year round.
+An assessment of E. coli data from six lake sites is summarised below in Table 6 and Figure 3, with further detail provided in Appendix 1.
+Monitoring data have been assessed against the E. coli criteria in Appendix 2A of the NOF attribute framework, which is intended for sites that are monitored on a monthly basis, all year round.
 As such, the sites included in this assessment have been monitored for general state of environment water quality purposes, and for four out six lakes, frequent primary contact recreation is not known to occur.

-Table 6: Distribution of site-based baseline states identified for overall E. coli concentrations in lakes including all NOF criteria
+Table 6: Distribution of site-based baseline states identified for r overall E. coli concentrations in lakes including all NOF criteria. -- ---

 Attribute Total no. Attribute grade

-criteria sites Α В С D Е
+criteria sites А В С D E

 % >540 - N/A N/A N/A N/A N/A

 % >260 - N/A N/A N/A N/A N/A

 Median 6 6 0 0 0 0

 Q95 - N/A N/A N/A N/A N/A

 Overall grade 6 1 5 0 0 0